-Note: In some areas, ReloCubes, as seen in the quote below, may not be available.
+In some areas, ReloCubes, as seen in the quote below, may not be available.
 In these situations, U-Pack offers space within a larger 28 foot long trailer.
-When we asked a customer service representative about a move from New York City to Los Angeles, we were told that for $2,343, we would be given a 4-hour loading period to load all of our items in the trailer into a space of 7 ft by 7 ft by 8 ft (additional feet will be charged at an additional cost).
+When we asked customer service about a move from New York City to Los Angeles, we were told that for $2,343, we would be given a 4-hour loading period to load all of our items in the trailer into a space of 7 ft by 7 ft by 8 ft (additional feet will be charged at an additional cost).
 After 6-8 business days, our hypothetical one-bedroom apartment of household goods and furniture would arrive in Los Angeles, and we’d then have three business days in which to unload our things.

 PODS (Phone Quote)

 The total cost from NYC to LA came to about $4,800; we’ll break down the process for you, since different services cost different amounts.
 This is with a 16-foot container (the smallest option) compared with U-Pack’s 7-foot trailer space as described above, so it’s almost double the space for much less than double the price, making it a very competitive option.